iknowjason/PurpleCloud/docs/overview.md

 * **Active Directory lab:** Simulate an on-premise AD environment using Azure VMs, for learning, training, and Red/Blue team simulations.

-* **Microsoft lab:** Supports automated deployment of Azure Microsoft for learning, training, and attack/defense simulations.
+* **Sentinel lab:** Supports automated deployment of Microsoft Sentinel for learning, training, and attack/defense simulations.

 * **Azure Storage lab:** Creates a deployment with Azure storage blobs, shares, files, and key vaults with secrets, keys, and certificates.

 * **Phishing App lab:** Automatically deploy a multi-tenant phishing app for learning, training, and simulations of attack and defense.

+* **ADFS Federation lab:** Automatically deploy an ADFS server joined to an AD domain with a DC and optional users and Windows 10 systems.

+* **AAD Join:** Creates Windows 10 systems joined to Azure AD, with customizable roles and Azure AD users.

 * **Azure AD features:**
     * Customizable Azure AD Domain